Samuel Corral

-Samuel Corral Valero (born 3 April 1992) is a Spanish professional footballer who most recently played for Polish club ŁKS Łódź as a forward.
+Samuel Corral Valero (born 3 April 1992) is a Spanish professional footballer who plays for Atlético Paso as a forward.

 Club career

 Born in Granada, Corral joined the youth academy of CP Granada 74 in 2008.
 In 2010–11, he made his senior debut, representing Guadix CF in Primera Andaluza.
 In the following years, he went on to represent Granada CF B, Atarfe Industrial CF, UD Maracena, Loja CD and CD El Ejido in the Tercera División.
 He won promotion to Segunda División B with El Ejido during the 2015–16 season.

 On 9 July 2019, Corral signed with CF Talavera de la Reina in Segunda B. On 4 January 2020, he moved abroad and joined Polish Ekstraklasa club ŁKS Łódź on a contract running until 30 June 2022.